 The name on your cruise line or airline reservation must match the name on your passport book or other identification documents.

-Guests who do not possess the proper documentation may be prevented from boarding their flight or ship or from entering a country and may be subject to fines.
+Guests who do not possess the proper documentation may be prevented from boarding their flight or ship or from entering a country.
+They may also be subject to fines.

 A closed-loop cruise, such as Vannier’s, is one that begins and ends in the same US port.
 And although a passport is not required on such cruises, Royal Caribbean strongly recommends its passengers carry one.
 Alternatively, a passenger may use an original birth certificate and an official government-issued photo ID to cruise.
 You can find this information on the US Customs and Border Protection Website.